 Our research methods range from philosophical inquiry and close textual readings to discourse analysis and ethnographic methods.

-Our inquiries into the texture, meanings and lived experiences of everyday inequalities involve qualitative interviewing, life history interviews, focus groups, narrative analysis, participant observation, autoethnography, visual methods, sensory ethnography, participatory and creative methods.
+Our inquiries into the texture, meanings and lived experiences of everyday inequalities involve:

 Partnerships and funders

-Many of our research projects are funded by leading funding organisations, such the British Academy, The Higher Education Funding Council, The Royal Navy and the Economic and Social Research Council.
+Many of our research projects are funded by leading funding organisations, such the British Academy, The Higher Education Funding Council, The Chartered Institute of Personnel and Development, UKRI, and the Economic and Social Research Council.